RainsSoft/MonoCompilerAsAService/README.md

     Console.WriteLine(_Compiler.Execute("new Fact().Run(5);"));

-#### Help and Documentation

-Additional help and much more examples can be found in the [Wiki](http://github.com/ahzf/MonoCompilerAsAService/wiki).
-News and updates can also be found on twitter by following: [@ahzf](http://www.twitter.com/ahzf) or [@ahzf on Twitter](http://www.twitter.com/ahzf).

 #### License

 Just praise the Mono crew.
 I did nothing...
 But anyway [MonoCompilerAsAService](http://github.com/ahzf/MonoCompilerAsAService) is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 For details see the [LICENSE](/ahzf/MonoCompilerAsAService/blob/master/LICENSE) file.
 To suggest a feature, report a bug or general discussion: [http://github.com/ahzf/MonoCompilerAsAService/issues](http://github.com/ahzf/MonoCompilerAsAService/issues)
 If you want to help or contribute source code to this project, please use the same license.
-The coding standards can be found by reading the code ;)

 #### Acknowledgments